samorep/samorep.si/README.md

 1. Push this repository to GitHub.
 2. Go to your repository's Settings > Pages.
 3. Set the source to your main branch.
 4. Your site will be published at `https://username.github.io/repository-name/`

+## Theme Information

+For detailed documentation on how to customize this theme, visit the [Minimal Mistakes documentation](https://mmistakes.github.io/minimal-mistakes/docs/quick-start-guide/).